-public object GetValueAfter(int iIndex) '''
+public object GetValueAfter(int iIndex)

-- sColName: name of the column to be referred to. - iIndex: index of the column to be referred to.
+- iIndex: index of the column to be referred to.

 The example below checks to see if the operation being performed is a SQL UPDATE.
 If it is, the AddLog function is called to add the value of the CUSTOMERID column (after any changes are applied) to the Syniti DR log.
 The column value is identified by calling GetValueAfter with the column name, and the resulting value is converted to a string.